-How Much Does it Cost to Rent a Hotel Meeting Room
+How Much Does it Cost to Rent a Hotel Meeting Room?

-Hotel Meeting Rooms on Peerspace cost on average between $55 — $150 per hour.
+Hotel Meeting Rooms on Peerspace cost on average between $55 — $95 per hour.

-When you use a hotel for your conference or presentation, you have access to all of the technology that many smaller spaces don’t have, plus other great perks like having staff included.
-Make it as easy as possible to engage your meeting attendees and accomplish your goals with your ideal meeting room, for a competitive cost.
+When you use a hotel for your conference or presentation, you have access to all technology that many smaller spaces don’t have.
+Plus, in many cases, other great perks like having staff are included.
+A hotel meeting room can make it as easy as possible to engage your meeting attendees and accomplish your goals.
+All for a competitive cost.
 Read on to find out how.

-Why rent a hotel meeting room
+Why rent a hotel meeting room?

 Renting a hotel meeting room has multiple benefits, one of which is the amenities on offer.
-Most hotels offer meeting rooms with daisies or stages, projection equipment, audio/visual services and operators, and food and beverage service.
-You can customize your event easily–do you prefer to offer snacks with coffee and tea to power your team through their brainstorming sessions or are you planning a serve yourself event–both are possible when you rent a hotel meeting room.
+Most hotels offer meeting rooms with projection equipment, audio/visual services and operators, and food and beverage service.
+You can customize your event easily.
+Offer snacks with coffee and tea to power your team through their brainstorming sessions.
+Or, set up a buffet table for a serve-yourself event.
+Both options are possible when you rent a hotel meeting room.